ANNI90123/ANNI90123.github.io/property.markdown

 layout: default2
 ---

-## Property Observation

 <article class="uk-article">
+    <h1 class="uk-article-title"> Property Observation </h1>
-    In the following you can see how different characteristics of websites can be related to their rank.
+    <p>In the following you can see how different characteristics of websites can be related to their rank.</p>
 </article>

 <ul uk-accordion="multiple: true">